akritidhyani/US-Economy-Inflation-CPI-Analysis/README.md

 ## Impact of External Factors
 The U.S. economy has been profoundly affected by external factors such as the Russia-Ukraine war and the COVID-19 pandemic.
 These events led to a sharp increase in the annual inflation rate, reaching 9.1%, with consumer prices soaring to nearly 7%, the highest in four decades.
 However, the first quarter of 2023 saw a decrease in the inflation rate to 4.93%, the lowest recorded.
 By December 2023, CPI increased by 0.3%, accompanied by a sudden rise in inflation rates, particularly affecting shelter and medical expenses.

-## Objective of the Report
+## Objective of the Project
-This report provides a comprehensive analysis of inflation rates and CPI trends in the United States, highlighting the impact of significant events on the economy's trajectory.
+This project provides a comprehensive analysis of inflation rates and CPI trends in the United States, highlighting the impact of significant events on the economy's trajectory.
 Through meticulous analysis, the aim is to understand the background and current scenarios of these events, offering insights into the country's economic landscape.

 ---